mattbuot/Project/README.md

 * Make some analysis on more labels (among vegan, gluten-free, halal and fair-trade) → For the 7th of December.

-* Perform the machine learning part with the images for the BIO products (to see if there are recurrent patterns or dominant colors) → For the 7th of December
+* Perform the machine learning part with the images for the organic products (to see if there are recurrent patterns or dominant colors) → For the 7th of December

 **Note that we already created a script in order to download the images of products with the BIO label.
 It can be found in the file `images_download.py.`**